 Homemade lavender lemonade is my newest obsession and I think you will understand when you try it!
 Lavender lemonade is so refreshing and this recipe actually tastes a bit like sugar cookies thanks to the lavender.
+This Lavender drink is easy and delicious and you will want to make it often once you try it.

 I recently went to a local lavender farm and festival out in central Texas where they grow lots of lavender.
 I didn't think I was a huge fan of lavender in my recipes because apparently I was using it all wrong.
 My proprotions were all off and the end result was too much lavender flavor.